 Service User and Carer Involvement in the University of Worcester.

-Service user and carer involvement have become increasingly important in the health and social care landscape over recent years as the value of learning from the people who use services has become increasingly recognised and valued.
+The involvement of people with lived experience (PWLE), has become increasingly important in the health and social care landscape over recent years as the value of learning from the people who use services has become increasingly recognised and valued

-The University of Worcester had been involving service users and carers in its social work and nursing training for some years before such practice became a formal requirement.
-A few years ago, the University of Worcester formed its own interest group of service users and carers - 'IMPACT' - who have consolidated their presence across teaching and learning, recruitment and selection, assessment activity, research, and consultancy within the School of Allied Health and Community, The Three Counties School of Nursing and Midwifery, and The Three Counties Medical School.
+The University of Worcester involved people with lived experience in its social work and nursing training for some years before such practice became a formal requirement within higher education.
+The University of Worcester formed its own interest group of service users and carers known as 'IMPACT’, who have consolidated their presence across teaching and learning, recruitment and selection, assessment activity, research, and consultancy within the School of Allied Health and Community, The Three Counties School of Nursing and Midwifery, and The Three Counties Medical School.

-Peter Unwin is the academic lead on Impact whose members include carers of learning disabled relatives, mental health survivors, people with long-term physical disabilities, care leavers, survivors of domestic violence and people with dementia.
+Kay Wall is the academic lead of IMPACT whose members include carers of learning-disabled relatives, mental health survivors, people with long-term physical disabilities, care leavers, survivors of domestic abuse and people living with dementia.

 "It is important for all universities to recognise the value of service user and carer lived experience to provide their students with a rounded university education.
 Worcester is at the forefront in this process and has provided an opportunity for people like me to play a small part in its academic community.
 It is great to feel valued for my expertise and let's hope our contribution will continue to be recognised by the university community."